iyobo/jollofjs/packages/isvalid/README.md

         schema: { type: String }
     }

-Which means data must be an array of strings.
+Which means the data must be an array of strings.

-## Supported types
+## Supported Types

-Currently these types are supported by the validator:
+These types are supported by the validator:

  * Object
  * Array
  * String
  * Number
  * Boolean
+ * or custom validators.

-There are some validators that are common to all types, and then some types have specific validators, which can be used to further specify data requirements.
+There are some validators that are common to all types, and then some types have specific validators.

+You specify the type like this:

+    { type: String }

+In the above example the type must be a `String`.

+All schemas must have the `type` specified - or have a custom validator through a custom function.
+See more about custom validator in it's designated section below.

+Object and array shortcuts apply their type automatically.
+In fact the library uses the absend of `type` to determine object shortcuts.

-### Common validators
+### Common Validators

 These validators are supported by all types.

-#### Default validator
+#### Default Validator
-Type: `Any`

-This validator specifies a default value for fields.
+Defaults data to specific value if data is not present in input.
+It takes a specific value or it can call a custom function to retrieve the value.

+Values: Any value or a function.

+##### Static Values

 Example:

+    {
         "email": { type: String, default: "email@not.set" }
+    }

 This tells the validator, that an `email` field is expected, and if it is not found, it should just assign it with whatever is specified using default.

-This also works with - as an example - booleans:
+This works with all supported types - below with a boolean type:

+    {
         "receive-newsletter": { type: Boolean, default: true }
+    }

 Now if the `receive-newsletter` field has not been specified, the validator will default it to `true`.

+##### Functions

+`default` also supports custom functions.

+Example:

+    {
+        "created": {
+            type: String,
+            default: function(fn) {
+                fn('This is my default value');
+            }
+        }
+    }

+In the above example the function is called whenever the input data does not have a `created` field.

+The function *must* take one parameter which holds the callback function to call with the actual default data.
+The reason is the asyncronous nature of the library and allows for asyncronous work to be done before calling the callback.

-#### Required validator
+#### Required Validator
-Type: `Boolean`
+Values: `true`, `false` or `'implicit'`.

-Required works a bit like default.
-But instead of replacing the value if the field is absent, we instead send an error to the error handler.
+`required` works a little like default.
+Except if the value is absent an error is returned. `required` is ignored if `default` is also specified.

-Example is like the first example giving:
+Example:

-    "user": { required: true }
+    "user": { type: String, required: true }

-If both `required` and `default` are set on a validation schema then `required` is ignored.
+##### Implicit Required

+Example:

+    {
+        type: Object,
+        required: 'implicit',
+        schema: {
+            'user': { type: String, required: true }
+            'email': { type: String }
+        }
+    }

+The above example is to illustrate what `'implicit'` does.
+Because the `user` subschema is required, the parent object inhently also becomes required.
+If none of the subschemas is required, the parent object is also not required.

+This enables you to specify that some portion of the data is optional, but if it is present - it's content should have some required fields.

+Example:

+    {
+        type: Object,
+        required: false,
+        schema: {
+            'user': { type: String, required: true }
+            'email': { type: String }
+        }
+    }

+In the above example the data will validate if the object is not in the input.
+Even though `user` is required.
+Because the object is explicitly not required.

+*Remark:* `Object`s and `Array`s are by default `'implicit'` if `required` is not specified.
+All other are by default non-required.

-### Type specific validators
+### Type Specific Validators

-#### Array validators
+#### Array Validators

 Arrays has two validator besides the common validators.

-##### Len validator
+##### Len Validator
-Type: `Number` or `String`
+Values: `Number` or `String`

 This ensures that an array has a specific number of items.
 This can be either a number or a range.
-The validator sends an error to the error handler if the array length is outside the specified range(s).
+The validator sends an error to the callback if the array length is outside the bounds of the specified range(s).

-Example 1 shows an array that should have exactly 2 items:
+An array that should have exactly 2 items:

     {
         type: Array,